 The standard term for a PHP configuration file is php.ini.
-However, DreamHost uses the term "phprc" file instead.
+However, DreamHost uses the term phprc file instead.
 This acts the same way – only the name is different.
 In this article, only the term phprc is used.

-PHP Loaders are extensions to PHP which load special types of PHP files.
-You must modify your phprc file.
+To activate the loader, you must add a line to your phprc file.
 Below are links to pages that provide further instructions on installing and using the various PHP loaders:

-Creating a phprc file
+Step 1 — Create a phprc file

 View the following articles for instructions on how to create a phprc file.